 The sciatic nerves are the largest nerves in the body, about as big as your finger.
 They start in the lower region of the spine, go down the buttock and back of the leg to the end of your foot.
-Pain from this nerve is often called sciatica and can be felt anywhere from the back of the hip to the toes.
+Lower back pain or discomfort on your legs originating from this nerve is often called sciatica.

 One most often suffers from sciatica, also referred to as lumbar radiculopathy, when they are middle-aged.
 Sciatica can occur from normal wear and tear, when the nerve is pinched between vertebrae or disk (cushion between vertebrae), a narrowing in the passageways by arthritis or swelling of a sprained ligament in the area.
 It becomes irritated and tender.
 At times, no exact cause is found, but a movement that is normally harmless (such as bending over) suddenly brings on violent pain.